Last updated: July 27, 2021

 Offline B2B lead generation strategies

-All of the ideas and examples so far have been online.
+All of the ideas and examples so far have been online lead generation.
 But what if you want to do things in the real world?
 Maybe you’re a single-person show and don’t have an army of marketers to help you?
 Or you don’t have the resources to build a detailed 6 month content plan to start generating high-quality leads?

 Well, you can always hit the pavement.